angietechcafe/CTFWriteUps/LA CTF/Web/College Tour.md

 <h2>Steps to get the flag: </h2>

 1. According to the hint, six hidden clues are formatted as lactf{number_text}.
 I used the inspector tool and discovered clues from the index.html page.
-The clues were an HTML comment, an HTML alt attribute, and the iframe source.
+The first clues were an HTML comment, an HTML alt attribute, and the iframe source.

 <img width="700" alt="part-one" src="#">